SparshKesari/dev-forum/README.md

 # Forum-Bulletin-Board

-Bulletin Board webapp powered by Next.js and GraphQL.
+Bulletin Board webapp powered by Next.js and GraphQL for discussions and updates on development technologies